irichgreen/irichgreen.github.io/slidify/index.md

 --- .class #id

-## Bar Plot Description

-The first step is to create subsets of the data by gender for a specific year.
-We then proceed to initialize a bar plot for `women`.
-The function `rPlot` uses an interface very similar to the `lattice` package.
-The first argument specifies that the x variable is going to be `countrycode` and we want it sorted by `value`.
-The remaining arguments specify different aesthetics of the bar plot.

-The next step adds a second layer to this plot using the data for `men`, specifying that the values be displayed as `points`.
-The code in **Step 3** might seem a little strange to some of you, since there is no explicit assignment involved.
-The reason for this is that `rCharts` uses [Reference Classes](), which allow object oriented programming in R, leading to more concise code.
-In essence, `layer2` is a method of the object `p1` that adds a layer to the plot object.

-The last few steps tweak the axis labels, width and height of the plot, before attaching it to a specific DOM element.
-At this point, you can run Steps 1 through 5 and type `p1` in your R console, and if everything goes right, you will be staring at the same plot created here.

---- .class #id

 ## Line Chart

 We can now add a line chart for comparing the values for a specific country across years.
 We follow the same approach outlined above, except that we only need a single layer in this case.